jtanadi/webTools/contentSeparator/readme.md

 **Object literal**<br>
 Is this more JS-style?
 We can use Object.create() to create new objects with the same prototype.
+But we can't pass in content objects right away...

 ```javascript
 const contentCollection = {